willnode/Nottorus-Unofficial-Patches/README.md

 0. Extract Nottorus v2.0 into your project
 1. Extract `SourceCode.rar` in `Assets\Nottorus\src\SourceCode.rar` to `Assets\Nottorus\` (There should be `Editor` folder after extraction)
 2. Rename `Editor` to `.Editor` (Unity ignores any files/folder with a dot in beginning)
-3. Normalize Ending: Save [this script](https://gist.github.com/willnode/a6e76fcb9ac5d150df4a356b818a0ffe) to `.Editor` folder and run it, then delete the script.
+3. Normalize Ending: Save [this script (use normalize-lf)](https://gist.github.com/willnode/a6e76fcb9ac5d150df4a356b818a0ffe) to `.Editor` folder and run it, then delete the script.
 3. Delete `Nottorus_Plugin.dll` and `Addon_CSP.dll` from `Plugins`
-4. Open Bash/Git in folder `Assets\Nottorus\` and run `git clone https://github.com/willnode/Nottorus-Unofficial-Patches .Patches` (There should be `.Patches` folder after cloning)
+4. Open Bash/Git Bash in folder `Assets\Nottorus\` and run `git clone https://github.com/willnode/Nottorus-Unofficial-Patches .Patches` (There should be `.Patches` folder after cloning)
 5. In `Assets\Nottorus\` Folder, write this script to file:

-Mac/Linux (`UpdatePatch.sh`)
+Mac/Linux (`UpdatePatch.sh`) (also Windows with Git-SCM's Bash Mingw)

 ```sh
 cd .Patches